makerdao/community/governance/polls/MIP9 Community Greenlight Poll - GNO (GnosisDAO Governance Token) - June 21, 2021.md

    1: Yes (Greenlight)
    2: No (Defer)
 ---
-# Poll: Community Greenlight Poll - GNO (GnosisDAO Governance Token) - June 21, 2021
+# Poll: Community Greenlight Poll - GNO (Gnosis) - June 21, 2021

 The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) as part of their responsibilities as defined in [MIP9: Community Greenlight](https://mips.makerdao.com/mips/details/MIP9).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, June 21 at 16:00 UTC.